Trading Method for a Falling Market: Short Selling Stocks

 Smaller Investment

-One of the most important benefits of short selling with CFDs is an opportunity to trade the price difference.
+One of the most important benefits of short selling stocks is an opportunity to trade the price difference.
 There is no need to buy the asset itself, which often requires a smaller investment.
-For instance, on IQ Option traders have a chance to make deals starting from $1.
+For instance, if you decide to short sell stocks on IQ Option, you’ll be able to make deals starting from $1.

 Leverage